 Today will be used as an additional acclimatization day as we need to adjust to the low oxygen levels.
 We will take a hike up to Shangbouche hill 3,900m/ 12,800ft with stunning panoramic views of the whole Everest Region.
 During this critical acclimatization phase, we will spend time resting and trekking to higher altitudes to aid in the process.
 This will allow our bodies to become acclimatized to the altitude of 3,440m/ 11,286ft.
 After this breath taking hike we will returning to Namche for lunch.
 The afternoon can be spent resting or walking around the unique village of Namche Bazaar.

 After three nights in Namche we move off the main Everest trail and move to Dole at 4,110 m/ 13,152 ft.
-We climb steeply out of Namche Bazzar up to Kyangjuma Village.
-From Kyangjuma, we can enjoy outstanding views of Thamserku, Katenga, and Ama Dablam.
+We climb steeply out of Namche Bazzar up to Khumjung Village.
+From Khumjung, we can enjoy outstanding views of Thamserku, Kantenga, and Ama Dablam.
 Most strenuous ascent of the day is pass the Mong La, a very enchanting place nested on the spur of Mt.
 Khumbila.
-An ancient historical Chorten stands at the centre of the settlement of Mong La.
+An ancient historical Chorten stands at the center of the settlement of Mong La.
 We stop at the top of Mong La to admire the grandest views of surrounding snow-capped mountains and valleys while having lunch.
 While on the way it will not be unusual to spot wild life, like pheasants, mountain goats, and the evasive musk deer.
 Traversing through forests, some water falls and bridges, we reach at Dole, a small place with a few teahouses.
 We will be trekking for 6/7 hours trekking today.

 Today we move from Dole to Machherma at 4,470m/ 14,663 ft.
 We start the day with a steady climb up through a scenic ridge above Dole and the trail climbs via Lhabarma at 4220m/ 13,845ft. to Luza at 4360m/ 14,304ft.
 The path is steep in most places as we pass through thorny bushes up to Lhabarma.
 Offering us good views of Cho Oyu, the world’s 6th highest mountain.
 You will also see Kantega, and Thamserku the trail takes us through many summer settlements and a charming hamlet of Luza 4360m/ 14,304ft.
 The pace will be slow and you need to keep well hydrated and do not over exert on the trail.
 Altitude sickness is real and you need to take your time.
 While ascending from Luza, the Dudh Koshi valley is deep like a canyon with its sheer sides.
 Walking along the hill side above thundering Dudkoshi passing through some small hamlets and through sandy spurs, we reach Machherma.
 Machherma is the last major settlement on the way up to Gokyo.
 The beautiful stream flowing down from the Kyajo Ri and Phari Lapche mountains runs through the middle of village before draining into the Dudh Koshi.
 It is the place where Khumbu people got first sighting of Yeti in 1974.
 At this juncture, we can make a visit to the Himalayan Rescue Hospital for a lecture regarding the altitude sickness, its precaution and primary treatment.
 Overnight at Machherma.
 We will be trekking for 4/5 hours today.